How to store and use Culpepers Herbs and Spices

 Don't order up.
 Don't stockpile.
 Buy it from your distributor as you need it.

 Measure the herbs and spices into a bowl before adding them to your dish.
 This will prevent heat, and steam moisture entering the container and it will also give you greater control of how much herbs and spices you are adding to the recipe.
 Too much will spoil the dish and too little will be ineffective.

-Where practical buy whole spices and grind them as required.
-Whole spice retain their flavour longer than ground and when freshly ground, just prior to application they give off their best flavour.
+Where practical buy whole spices and grind them as needed.
+Whole spices retain their flavour longer than ground and when freshly ground, just prior to application they'll give off their best flavour.